ANIMALS FOR ADOPTION

 Thereafter, we will occassionally follow-up with you to see how things are working out.

 NOTE: We often receive numerous inquiries on our pets, therefore, only applicants who have submitted our application form will be considered.
+If we have more than one really suitable home, we give priority to distance (if more than a 2 hour drive) for ease of home checks, transport, etc.

 We do not move on to a telephone conversation until we have received and reviewed the application to ensure its a potentially good match.
 Once received, we will email you to either arrange a telephone chat, or to advise why we don't think its a good fit for that particular animal's needs.